Content Warning:

 “Mel needs you, Alice.”

-Todd’s voice didn’t carry any warmth, even with the heat of the day rippling across the sand.
+Todd’s voice cut through my heart with a cold edge.
+The heat of the day rippled across the sand, but didn’t soothe the pain.
 Was there a tinge of hate as well?
 I searched his eyes, but he turned away too fast for a full assessment.
 He faced Chuck, and I wasn’t sure if he said something or glared at his friend.

 “Todd, I’m sorry, I didn’t mean to,” Chuck said.

-I didn’t hear what Todd said, but I’m sure he was already blaming me for all of this.
-An unfamiliar ache bulged in the front of my skull, and I had to stop walking.
+I didn’t hear what Todd said, but I’m sure he already blamed me for all of this.
+An unfamiliar ache bulged in the front of my skull, and I stopped walking.
 No, Todd wouldn’t talk shit about me behind my back.
 Would he?
 I turned back.
-Todd was hammering at one of the larger pouches on the side-by-side with a rock.
+Todd hammered at one of the larger pouches on the side-by-side with a rock.

 “Alice?
 Todd?
 Someone?”
 Mel yelled.

 I shook myself from my concerns and broke into a limping jog toward my friend.
-She was still right next to the bush, but a small, dark, wet spot forming under her arm.
-The trail of blood from the open wound made it clear what it was.
-I forced my gaze to Mel’s eyes, which stared into the sky as she continued to yell.
+She was still right next to the bush, but a small, dark, wet spot surrounded her arm.
+Dark red blood trickled from her open wound.
+I forced my gaze to Mel’s eyes, which stared into the sky as she screamed.
+Another voice joined in Mel’s howl, but it sounded more animalistic.

 “Mel, I’m right here.”